 A Breakdown of the Most Widely Respected Interior Design Certifications

 Since interior design is not a fully licensed profession, I’m never one to judge, as long as someone is doing high-quality work that i) exceeds client expectations, ii) is a sound use of the clients’ monetary investment, and iii) meets code requirements.
-Be sure to check out our Residential Codes Handbook here; something every designer needs whether they’re formally trained or not.

-And, if you think of the self-taught designers out there today who are so incredibly talented — if they needed to meet certain educational or licensing requirements, they might have never been able to bring their extraordinary gifts to the world.
+And, if you think of the self-taught designers out there today who are so incredibly talented—if they needed to meet certain educational or licensing requirements, they might have never been able to bring their extraordinary gifts to the world.

-Whether you went to design school or not, there is always a lot to learn about the industry that can really only be honed through the experience of doing.
-Some designers have built their knowledge by working at a design firm under the direction of more experienced designers, others have worked with builders, some have worked at showrooms or retail stores that offer design services, and some have designed their own homes and found they had a natural talent.
+Some interior designers have built their knowledge by working at a design firm under the direction of more experienced designers.
+Others have gotten their start with builders.
+Some have worked at showrooms or retail stores that offer design services.
+Some have designed their own homes and found they had a natural talent.

 There really is no one prescribed pathway for getting started as a residential interior designer.
 And if you ask a lot of designers how they got to where they are today, you’ll hear a wide range of answers about the different paths to their success.

 With every new project, there is something to be learned.
 And working directly with people always adds an element of surprise (like, will the client show up to their consultation, or will their teenager?
 OR, will the client be at install day and ask me to grab THEM a coffee so they can watch me set up their space…).
+IYKYK.
 Fun times.

-While I can teach you everything I know about business practices, developing and implementing effective workflow processes, and setting boundaries to build a business you love, I am not a trained designer.
-If you are looking to expand your knowledge within certain project types, or you want to validate the high level of expertise you already possess, pursuing a recognized design industry certification may be something to consider.
+If you are looking to expand your knowledge within certain project types, or you want to validate the high level of expertise you already possess, pursuing a recognized interior design industry certification may be something to consider.

 Below is a listing of the most well-established and widely respected certifications for interior designers, so you can decide whether pursuing any would be helpful to your professional development.